estelle/flexbox/draft/bak/01_flexbox.md

 ![Figure ?: `flex-flow: row;`](img/1/03_flexflowrow.png)[::LINK::](http://localhost/flexfiles/04_flexflow.html)

-In left to right writing modes, declaring any of the above or omitting the `flex-flow` property altogether, will create  a flex container with a horizontal main axis that doesn't wrap, as shown in in figure ?.
+Declaring any of the above or omitting the `flex-flow` property altogether, will create  a flex container with a horizontal main axis that doesn't wrap, as shown in in figure ?.
 Figure ? shows flex items distributed along the horizontal axis, on one line, overflowing the 500px-width container.

 So, what exactly does all this mean?
 While the specification's authors encourage the use of the `flex-flow` shorthand, understanding `flex-wrap` and `flex-direction`, the two properties that make up this shorthand, is necessary.
 And, by learning about the values that make up the `flex-flow` shorthand, we'll learn how to fix the unsightly layout shown in figure ?.